galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 In this experiment we used paired-end sequencing of the V4 region of the 16S rRNA gene.
 This region is about 253 bp long.
 The sequencing was done from either end of each fragment.
-Because the reads are about 250 bp in length, this results in a significant overlap between the reads.
-We will now combine these pairs of reads into *contigs*.
+Because the reads are about 250 bp in length, this results in a significant overlap between the forward and reverse reads in each pair.
+We will combine these pairs of reads into *contigs*.

 ![Merging into contigs](../../images/16S_merge_contigs.png)

 This is done using the `make.contigs` command, which requires the paired collection as input.
-This command will look at each read, take the reverse complement of the corresponding reverse read, and determine the overlap between the two sequences.
+This command will look at each pair, take the reverse complement reverse read, and then determine the overlap between the two sequences.
 Where an overlapping base call differs between the two reads, the quality score is used to determine the consensus base call.
 A new quality score is derived by combining the two original quality scores in both of the reads for all the overlapping positions.

 > ### {% icon comment %} Algorithm details
 >